Project scope and technology

-During work, new challenges were constantly appearing e.g. memory usage on the server so we had to optimize it on the go.
-We have also migrated to a webpack to manage JS more easily.
+During work, new challenges were constantly appearing, e.g., memory usage on the server, so we had to optimize it on the go.
+We also migrated to a webpack to manage JS more easily.

-We have also improved data synchronisation so that multiple users can work on one challenge in real time.
+And we improved data synchronization so that multiple users can work on one challenge in real time.

-We have managed to significantly improve the quality of the code in the repository and eliminate most bugs.
+We managed to significantly improve the quality of the code in the repository and eliminate most bugs.
 After changes and introduction of the architecture, the platform is more stable and uses less resources.
-We added a communication module, thanks to which organisers of the challenges can write directly to their participants and before they had to ask AICrowd if they can send them an email address of a participant.
+We added a communication module, thanks to which organizers of the challenges can write directly to their participants, while before they had to ask AICrowd if they could send them an email address of a participant.

 Our cooperation with the customer is not over and we are still working on product development.
 We have shown that we are able to effectively introduce improvements, thanks to which we have gained a project that has turned into long-term cooperation.